-Most road trips in Australia will cover one of a few options:
+Most road trips in Australia will come under one of the followingoptions:

-- Red centre (Adelaide-Uluru-Darwin, vice versa, or some part thereof)
+- Red centre road trip (Adelaide-Uluru-Darwin, vice versa, or some part thereof)

-- Along the south (Melbourne/Adelaide-Perth, or vice versa).
+- Road trip along the south (Great Ocean Road and then from Melbourne/Adelaide-Perth, or vice versa).

 Obviously there are a lot more variations, and shorter routes, but these are the most common ones.